Removing Red Wine Stains From Clothes And Other Fabrics

 The suggestions from the video below for removing stains on clothing and washable fabrics, like napkins and tablecloths, caused by red wine include:

-Here is a good stain removal red wine tip -- use either milk or white wine as a stain remover on washable fabric.
+Here is a tip many people have shared with me -- use either milk or white wine as a red wine stain remover on washable fabric.

-The video below demonstrates how to use either of these common household items to remove one of the toughest stains there is -- red wine.
+The video below demonstrates how to use either of these common household items to remove one of the toughest stains there is.

 If the stain is really old, the video suggests an even longer soaking.